saskins/microsoft-graph-docs/api-reference/v1.0/resources/educationpowerpointresource.md

 ---
 title: "educationPowerPointResource resource type"
-description: "Describes educationPowerPointResource, which is a subclass of educationResource." ms.localizationpriority: medium
+description: "Describes the educationPowerPointResource resource type, which is a subclass of educationResource." ms.localizationpriority: medium
 author: "mmast-msft"
 ms.prod: "education"